pymedphys/pymedphys/jupyterlab-bundling/README.md

 ## Known bugs

-- Current deal breaker bug -- the embedded JupyterLab still uses kernels on the local machine -- oops.
+- Current deal breaker bug -- the embedded JupyterLab still uses kernels on the local machine.
-- Closing the application doesn't actually close the JupyterLab server
+- Closing the application doesn't actually close the JupyterLab server.
+- The created exe is very large, this likely can be reduced by a factor of 2 or so, but this isn't a focus at the moment.